 You can check your eligibility and payment status through the IRS website.
 If you think your payment was lost or stolen, call the IRS directly to learn about next steps.

 How to fill out the IRS nonfilers form

 If you weren’t required to file a 2018 or 2019 tax return, you’ll need to file a nonfilers form with the IRS to ensure you receive your second stimulus check.
 While the form is currently closed, we expect it to open up once the second coronavirus relief package is officially approved and signed into law.
 You can check back on the IRS website to see if it’s opened up again.

 How does it compare to the first stimulus check?

-Time will tell what the second round of stimulus checks will look like — or if we’ll see one at all.
-Find out ways to use your stimulus check wisely, so you’re prepared if your assistance arrives.
+Time will tell what the second round of stimulus checks will look like as lawmakers vote on the new economic stimulus.
+In the meantime, find out ways to use your stimulus check wisely, so you’re prepared if your assistance arrives.

 Frequently asked questions